0kk470/0kk470.github.io/source/_posts/CSharp容器源码之HashSet.md

                 int location = 0;
                 bool added = AddOrGetLocation(item, out location);
                 if (added) {
-                    // wasn't already present in collection; flag it as something not to remove
-                    // *NOTE* if location is out of range, we should ignore.
-BitHelper will
-                    // detect that it's out of bounds and not try to mark it.
-But it's
-                    // expected that location could be out of bounds because adding the item
-                    // will increase m_lastIndex as soon as all the free spots are filled. itemsAddedFromOther.MarkBit(location);
+                    itemsAddedFromOther.MarkBit(location);
                 }
                 else {
-                    // already there...if not added from other, mark for remove.
-                    // *NOTE* Even though BitHelper will check that location is in range, we want
-                    // to check here.
-There's no point in checking items beyond originalLastIndex
-                    // because they could not have been in the original collection if (location < originalLastIndex && !itemsAddedFromOther.IsMarked(location)) {
+                    if (location < originalLastIndex && !itemsAddedFromOther.IsMarked(location)) {
                         itemsToRemove.MarkBit(location);
                     }